EchoAlice/Model-Danksharding/README.md

 If you know the x coordinates that map to the original file (the y coordinates), you can reconstruct the file by first recreating the polynomial with any m of n chunks that have been distributed among a network, then evaluating the polynomial at the file's known x coordinates!

+** TO DO: **
+- Create nodes that display functionality
+- Write more tests
+- Create CLI tool for users to send file to be encoded